-Dr. Harley is an Associate Adjunct Professor and the 2018-19 interim Program Head for the Maternal, Child and Adolescent Health Program.
+Dr. Harley is an Associate Adjunct Professor of the Maternal, Child and Adolescent Health Program.
 She is Director of the Wallace Center for MCH Research, and Associate Director of the Center for Environmental Research in Children's Health (CERCH) at UC Berkeley.
 She is an epidemiologist whose research examines the impact of common hormone-disrupting chemicals, including pesticides on our food, flame retardants in our furniture, and chemicals found in plastics, on women's reproductive health.